Stephen340/Retro-Learner/README.md

 E.g., "C:\Users\usr\PythonProjects\Retro-Learner\~workspace"

-Once both ROM folders are in the workspace, run the following commands to import them into the repository but MAKE SURE to update the paths to your system's path to the Retro-Learner workspace:
+Once both ROM folders are in the workspace, run the following commands to import them into the repository:

-python -m retro.import 'C:\Users\usr\PythonProjects\Retro-Learner\SonicRom'
+python -m retro.import 'SonicRom'

-python -m retro.import 'C:\Users\usr\PythonProjects\Retro-Learner\SMBRom'
+python -m retro.import 'SMBRom'

 With this, both ROMs and their environments, levels, states, and associated data should be imported into the repo.